mrsi-cerl/mrsi-gatsby/src/content/coe-mcx/medfac.md

 ## About

 The U.S. Army Engineering and Support Center, Huntsville, is the Army Corps of Engineers' Medical Facilities Mandatory Center of Expertise and Standardization (MX).
-The MX partners with the USACE project delivery teams, regional business centers/divisions, stakeholders and geographical districts to provide medical expertise and the highest-quality medical and medical research facility lifecycle support to the Department of Defense, other federal agencies and foreign governments.
+The MX partners with the USACE project delivery teams, regional business centers/divisions, stakeholders, and geographical districts to provide medical expertise and the highest-quality medical and medical research facility lifecycle support to the Department of Defense, other federal agencies, and foreign governments.

  ## Section Heading